 Why does our motivation evaporate?

 You might think that what destroys your motivation to quit comes down to self-destruction or weakness.
 That’s far from the truth.

 What destroys our motivation to quit is…. our motivation to smoke.

-On the one hand, we want to experience the quit smoking benefits on our health, wealth, and peace of mind.
+On the one hand, we want to get back our health, wealth, and peace of mind.